-As you can see, the goal of Brand Awareness ads is to increase the recall of your ads among your target audience.
-It’s not about generating immediate sales.
+The goal of Brand Awareness ads is to increase the recall of your ads among your target audience.
+So, it’s not about generating immediate sales.

-The result of Brand Awareness ads is the Estimated Ad Recall Lift – the additional number of people who will remember your ads if asked within two days:
+The result of Brand Awareness ads is the Estimated Ad Recall Lift.
+That’s the additional number of people who will remember your ads if asked within two days:

-What’s really exciting is that you can have even more control on the frequency of your ads.
+Now, you can have even more control over the frequency of your ads.
 You can choose not to display the ads to the same person for anything from 1 to 90 days!

-Because of that, you can run Brand Awareness campaigns for a much longer time without overwhelming the audience AND use it as an addition to your direct response campaigns (ex. website clicks, website conversions, mobile app installs, etc.).
+Because of that, you can run Brand Awareness campaigns for a much longer time without overwhelming the audience.
+And you can use it as an addition to your direct response campaigns (ex., website clicks, website conversions, mobile app installs, etc.).

-Now let’s have a look at how to create them!
+Now, let’s look at how to create them!

-If you’re not very experienced with the tool yet, I suggest you to have a look at this tutorial by Andrea Vahl.
+Not very experienced with the tool yet?
+Look at this tutorial by Andrea Vahl.

-First, open the Power Editor tool, click on the dropdown menu at the top of the page, and select the ad account you want to work in (Note: Power Editor only works with a Google Chrome browser).
+First, open the Power Editor tool.
+Click on the dropdown menu at the top of the page.
+Select the ad account you want to work in.
+(Note: Power Editor only works with a Google Chrome browser.)

-Then click “Create Campaign” in the top left corner, enter the campaign name, and click on the button to select the campaign’s objective.
+Then click “Create Campaign” in the top left corner.
+Then enter the campaign name, and click on the button to select the campaign’s objective.
 You should see the “Brand Awareness” option at the very top of it.

-Select the objective, choose to create a new Ad Set and Ad, and hit create.
+Now, select the objective.
+Then choose to create a new Ad Set and Ad, and hit create.